All Episodes

 Oh, boy, am I glad I found these two things.

-Snerdley came in today and said, there's this piece that you gotta see on the Daily Beast about why college-educated women can't find love.
+Snerdley came in today and said, there's this piece that you got to see on the Daily Beast about why college-educated women can't find love.

 And I said, that reminds me, I've got to print out a piece.

-And it's from a college-educated, actually a senior at uh UNC Chapel Hill.
+And it's from a college-educated, actually a senior at UNC Chapel Hill, the struggle to be taken seriously in the age of subtle sexism.

 The struggle to be taken seriously in the age of subtle sexism.